Detect the Interactions that Matter in Matter: Geometric Attention for Many-Body Systems: Evaluation

 \paragraph{Long-range interactions} Due to limited interaction length scales within small molecules, the MD17 data set is insufficient to test our model's ability to handle long-range interactions.
 We take this as a motivation to apply \textsc{GeomAtt} to reconstruct a FF for a molecular dimer -- two cytosine-guanine (CG) base pairs (see appendix \ref{app:datasets} for details).

-In this example, global inter-molecular interactions (e.g. hydrogen bonds) appear alongside local intra-molecular interactions (e.g. covalent bonds), as illustrated in Fig.~\ref{fig:my_label}.a.
-Hydrogen bonds constitute much weaker interactions and are significantly harder to capture, but play a major role in the working of genetic code as they hold together the single strains in DNA~\cite{van2006performance}.
-The attention matrices correctly identify the long-range hydrogen bond interactions (\fig\ref{fig:my_label}.b) and the covalent interactions (\fig\ref{fig:my_label}.c) in different layers.
-This is strong evidence that our attention mechanism is capable of describing local and global phenomena on equal footing.
+In this bigger system, additional global inter-molecular interactions (e.g. hydrogen bonds) appear alongside local intra-molecular interactions (e.g. (fully) covalent bonds)~\cite{jeffrey1997introduction}, as illustrated in Fig.~\ref{fig:my_label}.a.
+Hydrogen bonds constitute much weaker interactions and are significantly harder to capture, but play a major role in the working of genetic code as they hold together the single strains in DNA~\cite{wain2006third, van2006performance}.
+Both types of interactions are well-defined and serve as a sanity check for the predicted attention coefficients.
+Our attention matrices correctly identify the long-range hydrogen bond interactions (\fig\ref{fig:my_label}.b) and the covalent interactions (\fig\ref{fig:my_label}.c) in different layers.
+This is strong evidence that \textsc{GeomAtt} is capable of describing local and global phenomena on equal footing.